Mizushima Island

 - Opening Hours

-- Please check the link above for the ferry schedule.
+- Please check our website for the schedule.

 - Closed